downshift-js/downshift/README.md

 4.  [multi-select](https://codesandbox.io/s/github/kentcdodds/downshift-examples/tree/master/?module=%2Fsrc%2Fordered-examples%2F04-multi-select.js&moduleview=1) -
     Shows how to create a MultiDownshift component that allows for an array of selectedItems for multiple selection using a state reducer

-**Hooks Examples:**

-We are also in the process of updating our [docsite][docsite] and we aim to add the examples that illustrate the use of hooks there.
-This is a great opportunity to contribute, by converting existing `Downshift` examples to either `useSelect` or `useCombobox` or by adding any other scenarios that you feel are representative.

 **Other Examples:**